-Due to the input of my in-laws I had a survey completed on a house in Sutton in Ashfield ahead of appointing lawyers.
-I have been advised that there is a flying freehold aspect to the house.
-My surveyor has said that some banks will refuse to issue a loan on a flying freehold property.
+I opted to have a survey done on a house in Sutton in Ashfield ahead of instructing conveyancers.
+I have been informed that there is a flying freehold element to the house.
+Our surveyor has said that some banks tend refuse to grant a mortgage on this type of premises.

 It varies from the lender to lender.
 HSBC has different instructions for example to Halifax.
 Should you wish to call us we can look into this further via the relevant bank.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Sutton in Ashfield.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Sutton in Ashfield to see if the conveyancing will be more expensive.